Three Dimensional Artist: Job Duties and Information

 How to Become a Three Dimensional Artist

-According to the Bureau of Labor Statistics (BLS, www.bls.gov), the projected 2010-2020 employment growth of graphic designers is 13% overall, with the greatest increase in computer systems design (61%), where three dimensional skills would be most used.
-For both fine artists, including sculpture artists, and multimedia artists and animators, a slower than average 8% growth was predicted.
+According to the U.S. Bureau of Labor Statistics (BLS), the projected 2012-2022 employment growth of graphic designers is 7% overall, with the greatest increase in computer systems design (61%), where three dimensional skills would be most used.
+For fine artists, including sculpture artists, a slower-than-average 4% growth was predicted.
+Multimedia artists and animators should see similar growth of 6%.
 Realistic computer graphics, video games, and three dimensional movies are in demand, but many jobs are outsourced.

 BLS figures show the median annual income for salaried fine artists, including sculptors, was $44,850; for graphic designers was $44,150; and for multimedia artists animators was $61,370 in May 2012.